Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Four-point functions of 1/2-BPS operators

 \subsection{An alternative solution to the superconformal Ward identities}

-The authors of \cite{Dolan:2004mu}, proposed a different way to solve the superconformal Ward identities \eqref{eq:scwi} for four point correlators $\langle\OO_k\OO_k\OO_k\OO_k\rangle$ in all SCFTs with R-symmetry algebra $\mathfrak{so}(\texttt{d})_R$.
+The authors of \cite{Dolan:2004mu} proposed a different way to solve the superconformal Ward identities \eqref{eq:scwi} for four-point correlators $\langle\OO_k\OO_k\OO_k\OO_k\rangle$ in all SCFTs with R-symmetry algebra $\mathfrak{so}(\texttt{d})_R$.
 They demonstrate that the superconformal Ward identities are satisfied by a sum of two-variable so-called ``reduced correlator" functions $\TT^{\{k_i\}}_{I,J}(U,V)$ and single-variable functions $h^{\{k_i\}}_I(z)$, acted on by differential operators.
 A crucial observation is that, aside from the extremality $\EE$, the superconformal Ward identities are insensitive to the kinematical configurations of the four-point correlators $\GG^{\{k_i\}}$ they constrain.
-This allows us to immediately generalize their expression to write $\GG^{\{k_i\}}$ as\footnote{The conventional factor $U^{-(3\varepsilon-1)}$ multiplying $\TT^{\{k_i\}}_{I,J}$ is convenient for our discussion of reduced superblocks in Section \ref{reducedblocks}.}
+This allows us to immediately generalize their expression to write $\GG^{\{k_i\}}$ as